JesusColinV/JesusColinV/README.md

 * Python
 * JavaScript

-### I am a dreamer, optimistic for the future and active in the present
+### I love learning new things, thinking big and making my dreams come true.
 #### If you like to talk, send me a message.

 <!--